drandrewthomas/AndroidDepthCamera/README.md

 Also, for a maker-friendly project I wanted to be able to use data saved in APDE in other programming languages.
 So I ported code I'd previously used with my Realsense camera, which allow loading and viewing of depth and depth-confidence data.
 So library files and examples are included here in Processing, Python 3 (written using PyDroid3 on my Android phone) and Javascript.
 The Javascript example is also based on P5.js, thereby extending the range of Processing-based options for using the data, and was written using the excellent repl.it platform.

-## What's included?

-There are four folders here, each containing code and examples for different systems and uses.
-They are:

-* **APDE code:** This is the main Android code for accessing a Camera2 depth camera.
-It is provided in the form of a basic camera app that can save data files for use in the other code examples.
-It handles things like the Android camera permissions so should be a useful base for your own code.
-However, note that the camera code is really a Java file, so it should also give a good starting point for Android Studio and AIDE projects.

-* **Processing PC code:** This code provides classes for loading data, and metadata, from a file saved in the APDE app, as well as for converting those data into pointclouds with x, y and z vertices (plus an array of indexed depth-confidence values).
-The classes are provided within an example sketch that loads an example file and displays a point cloud of the data.
-You can also use the loader class from the PC code in APDE, as a simple way to load files without worrying about all the camera permissions.

-* **Python 3 code:** This code provides a means of loading depth, and depth-confidence data, together with the camera metadata, plus code for making images of those data and even making point clouds.
-It is provided with some examples, including code to load data and view images and sections with matplotlib.
-Another example also uses matplotlib, but to display a point cloud in 3D.
-Note that the code was mostly written and tested in PyDroid3, so should be easy to use on a PC or Android device.

-* **Javascript code:** This is basically a simple port of the Processing PC code, with the loading and point cloud generation code changed to Javascript classes.
-It is provided within an example web-page that displays a point cloud, coloured using the depth-confidence values, that you can rotate by dragging over it.
-It also allows you to change the minimum depth-confidence value to explore how that relates to the quality of depth data.
-[Click here to view it live on Github.io](https://drandrewthomas.github.io/AndroidDepthCamera/).

 ## Examples of Depth Camera Data

 Below are some examples of depth data captured using the code included here.
 Clockwise from top left we have a soda can, a small pine cone, a UK one pound coin and a lifebouy case fixed on a wall.